 If you have a way with words, a detail-oriented mindset, and access to the internet, you can start turning your skills into a paycheck.
 Fiverr and Upwork are great starting points for connecting with potential clients and building up a portfolio.
 Unlike some creative business ideas, copywriting involves zero monetary investment up front- it’s all about time, perseverance, and excellent comma usage.

-26) Packaging Designer: Presentation matters.
+26) Package Designer: Presentation matters.
 That’s why packaging can have a huge impact on a small business’s success, and escalate an established business to new heights.
 Consider offering your services to fellow creative entrepreneurs.
 For a nominal fee, help the develop on-brand packaging that complements their products, and assist in designing labels, inserts, and sourcing the appropriate paper and plastic goods.
+Learn more in The Ultimate Guide to Product Packaging Design.

-27) Graphic design-templates and themes for different software applications and programs: Templates and themes are big business for graphic designers.
-These products allow you to sell the same digital product over and over again, without the need to interface or consult with clients.
-If you have the skillset, making the choice to sell digital downloads is a great business decision with high profit margins, and excellent way to showcase your skill-set.
+27) Graphic Design Templates and Themes for Software Applications and Programs: Templates and themes are big business for graphic designers.
+Creative business ideas like this allow you to sell the same digital product over and over again, without the need to interface or consult with clients.
+If you have the skillset, making the choice to sell digital downloads is a great business decision with high profit margins, and an excellent way to showcase your skill set.
 For a little inspiration check out this Founder Journey about 123Muse; two brothers who set up a business for the Adobe Muse niche with Selz and wound up getting acquired.
+New to Ecommerce?
+Get started with Selz, the Ecommerce platform for growing businesses.

-28) Video Production: Video is one of the premier ways that businesses get their message out, whether via Youtube or local T.V. ads, promos on their website, or as helpful on-boarding resources for new customers.
+28) Video Production: Video is one of the premier ways that businesses large and small get their message out, whether via YouTube or local TV ads, promos on their website, or as helpful on-boarding resources for new customers.
 When information needs to come out quickly, efficiently, with low energy investment from consumers, video is the way to go.
 As such, talented camera operators, video editors, and other similarly skilled creative entrepreneurs are in high demand.

 Creative Entrepreneurship for the Web: